Virtualization-projects/kitematic-wiki/Common-Issues-and-Fixes.md

 If you want your bash shell to be the default shell for when you 'exec' into the container, then in Settings > Advanced, simply add an entry for SHELL with a value of /bin/bash. [[1]]( https://github.com/docker/kitematic/issues/1022)

-Note that Windows containers do not have sh so this.
+Note that Windows containers do not have sh so this may still be an issue without a workaround.
 (Open issue: https://github.com/docker/kitematic/issues/2166).

 ### 403 Errors